a-f-m/apath/doc/github-4.md

 Engines are designed by form `X over Y` where *X* and *Y* states the language and the underlying object structure/path evaluator, respectively.

 (*) A little surprise is the difference to `XPath over JdkDom`.
-It could be that `XPath over JdkDom` perform a huge overhead whereas the other engines directly evaluate the chain step by step.
+It could be that `XPath over JdkDom` perform a huge overhead and does not use the underlying objects directly whenever possible.

 (\*\*) As expected, *Children* and *Descendants* is faster with saxon (*Descendants* with an order of magnitude), may be due to excessive use of index structures.
 Future work will focus on that issue.
 Interestingly, `apath over JsonSmart`-*Chain* is faster, may be due to less index overhead.